 From recreating the favelas of Sao Paulo in “Fast Five” to 007 fighting his nemesis on the largest radio telescope in the world, Puerto Rico has served as a backdrop for many famous movies thanks to its convenient proximity to the U.S., film industry tax incentives, diverse landscape, and versatile locations.

-From tropical beaches to the Arecibo Observatory to the streets of Old San Juan and other picturesque locations, the island gives filmmakers the opportunity to bring their stories to life.
+From tropical beaches to the streets of Old San Juan and other picturesque locations, the Island gives filmmakers the opportunity to bring their stories to life.
 Although films don’t always portray Puerto Rico as Puerto Rico, they always take full advantage of the beauty of this Caribbean island.

-Here are a few features that showcase Puerto Rico and places you can explore when you visit the island:
+Here are a few features that showcase Puerto Rico and places you can explore when you visit:

 Bad Boys II